Critical Incident Response Services

 Note: all services are provided free of charge to the GVSU community and are designed to respect the confidentiality of those involved.

 A Crisis Happened!
 Now What?

 The GVSU Critical Incident Response Team is ready to assist you, your staff, your residence hall, you department or your fraternity, sorority, or other student organization.
 Whether it is one-to-one crisis counseling or small group interventions, our team will consult with you to help plan what is best for your students and staff.
-For more information about our services contact the GVSU Counseling and Career Development Center at (616) 331-3266 or email@example.com.
+For more information about our services contact the GVSU University Counseling Center at (616) 331-3266 or email@example.com.

 If you or someone you know has experienced a traumatic or stressful event . . .

 It is very common, in fact quite normal, for people to experience aftershocks when they have been exposed to a traumatic event.
 Even though the event itself may be over, many people experience some strong emotional or physical reactions afterwards.

 Common signs and signals of a stress reaction:

 Things you can do to help reduce the impact of crisis related stress in yourself or others:

 - Within the first 24 hours, periods of strenuous physical exercise alternated with relaxation will alleviate some of the physical reactions.